surfstudio/flutter-analytics/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 ---
 name: Bug fix
-about: Fixing a problem with Flutter Surf Util.
+about: Fixing a problem with Flutter Analytics.
 assignees: MbIXjkee
 ---